0xC-M0NK3Y/Framebuffer-linux/README.md

 then display a square at the center of the screen
 then you can start to draw

-It use NASM and ld to make an ELF-64 executable
+It use NASM and ld to make an ELF-64 executable (look at build.sh)

 #### Keyboard